MatthewRMackey/GeneticAlgorithm/README.md

 # Genetic Algorithm

 ## Objective:
-Exploratory program to utilize my previously written GA code to work on graphs in an attempt to find a shortest path from one node to another.
+Exploratory program to create GA code and test it by pathfinding through a dictionary-based graph.

-## Usage: The constructor requires:
+## Requires:
 - the number of genes in each chromosome
 - the number of generations to run
 - the number of chromosomes in a population per generation